Jake-Garneau/poker-AI/README.md

 ## Overview:

 This project aims to analyze poker game data and develop a neural network model capable of playing no-limit Texas hold’em (NLHE) poker.
-We will use a dataset of tracked poker games released by the Pluribus (Poker bot built by Facebook's AI Lab and Carnegie Mellon University) research team to train and evaluate our model.
+We will use a dataset of tracked poker games released by the Pluribus (Poker bot built by Facebook's AI Lab and Carnegie Mellon University) research team to train and evaluate our model, and then a similar Kaggle dataset of recorded poker games to further validate its performance.

 ## Background: